-In my previous article, I stressed the importance of mastering our mind, of having full control over the tiny voice that always speaks to us trying to hold us back from pursuing our goals.
+In my previous article, I stressed the importance of mastering our minds, of having full control over the tiny voice that always speaks to us trying to hold us back from pursuing our goals.

 I mentioned what YOU should do in order to develop the self-discipline needed to be the captain of your life, and prevent the f*cking little voice from controlling your destiny.